 seedsprint's founder, Jon, has lived in Paris for close to 20 years, after moving there to open an office of his corporate advisory firm JH Lillian & Co.
 Based on his experience completing dozens of investment banking projects both at a large bank and for his own firm, Jon developed a specialized M&A practice called outventuring.
 These projects allow corporate clients to create value from R&D activities that have become non-strategic.
 Repeatedly impressed by the rapid progress outbound R&D teams would make under new ownership, Jon and his team wanted to create momentum in value creation for strategic investors.
 Unable to find a scalable advisory practice, that goal inspired the development of seedsprint, a highly scalable solution for industry technology watch.
 Jon has an MBA from NYU Stern and a BS in linguistics and languages from Georgetown.
 In addition to speaking six languages, he has a soft spot for emerging technologies, the smart people who create them, and especially for those who dare to form startups around them.

 Aviva, co-founder and COO, manages our operations in the United States and leads our US-based team.
 She is passionate about growing this online community in the world of open innovation, by helping seedsprint members and subscribers engage in efficient searches and productive conversation.
-Aviva is responsible for client experience and business development initiatives in the US and oversees the company's financial and administrative functions.
+Aviva is responsible for client experience and business development initiatives in the US.
 Before joining seedsprint, Aviva spent six years as a financial adviser with Merrill Lynch in New York, where she managed investment portfolios for families, endowments, and institutions.
 Aviva is a Chartered Financial Analyst® and has a BA in English from Dartmouth College.

 Dan has spent over 20 years moving back and forth between management consulting and early stage companies.
 His consulting experience includes five years with the strategy group of Booz-Allen & Hamilton serving technology, media and telecom clients and another five years at BearingPoint, working at the intersection of product strategy and implementation.
 Dan has played an active role in shaping generations of telecom services, and was employee #1 at Viatel (a pioneering international callback provider) and SVP at Global Wireless Holdings (which deployed facilities-based data networks in emerging markets).
 Dan co-founded EyeIC (medical imaging software) and SoundStreak (professional audio), and has joined or advised a variety of founding teams.
 Dan holds an MBA from Columbia Business School and is based in New York City.